mborgerson/wiki-export/wiki/Xbox_Input_Devices.md

 XIDs are USB devices.

+The hardware side is USB with a different plug while the software side is USB without HID-descriptors.
+Technicly a XID is a USB-hub for the Memory-Units and the XBL Communicator.
+The logical XID gamepad USB device is internally connected to that hub.

 ### USB Adapters

 The Xbox input devices are USB devices.
 As such, you can connect a